-Note, however, if you are on a long-stay visa and plan on extending (a retirement extension, for example), immigration require you to have submitted a TM30 within 24 hours, whether on your behalf by a landlord or yourself as a property owner.
+However, if you are on a long-stay visa and plan on extending (a retirement extension, for example), immigration requires you to have submitted a TM30 within 24 hours of arrival, whether on your behalf by a landlord or yourself as a property owner.
 So do make sure it is done.

-The TM30 is divided into two separate forms, and the second form allows the landlord to register multiple people.
-So if you are staying in a group at non-licensed accommodation, your landlord can report you all on the same form.
+The TM30 is divided into two separate forms.
+The second form allows the landlord to register multiple people.
+So if you are staying as part of a group at non-licensed accommodation, your landlord can report you all on the same form.